 4. Use visuals

-Because readers will most likely skim your business plan and not read every word, visuals will help communicate that extra information.
+Because readers will most likely skim your various business plan elements and not read every word, visuals will help communicate that extra information.
 Use charts and graphs to explain your forecasts.
 Add pictures of your product.
 Readers will always be able to understand your company and opportunity better if you “show” instead of just “tell.”

 This isn’t just idle advice: It’s a proven fact that visuals are more effective at communicating information than text.